Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 The attractive London neighbourhood is home to the British Museum, the largest museum in the UK, London Universities such as University College London, SOAS, and the Royal Academy of Dramatic Art, and the famed Bloomsbury publishing house.

 TRANSPORT LINKS: Bloomsbury’s main underground station is Russel Square on the Picadilly Line, just a couple of stops away from London’s West End.
 Tottenham Court Road, Holborn, and Euston Square also line the boundaries of the district.
 Just like Fitzrovia, Bloomsbury is within a short walking distance of main transport hubs Euston and Kings Cross St Pancras.

 West London – Earls Court

-Located just on the edge of the beautiful neighbourhood of Kensington, Earls Court is an affordable option for staying in one of central London’s most affluent areas.
+Located just on the edge of the beautiful high-end neighbourhood of Kensington, Earls Court is an affordable option for staying close to one of central London’s most affluent areas.

 HIDDEN GEM: Evans and Peel Detective Agency, Earls Court’s secret speakeasy.

-TRANSPORT LINKS: Earls Court Station is one of London’s main interchange hubs, with the District Line, Circle Line, Hammersmith and City Line and Picadilly Line all meeting here.
-This makes Earls Court one of the best places to stay in London for convenient access to numerous different areas of the city.
+TRANSPORT LINKS: Earls Court Station is one of London’s main interchange hubs, with the District Line, Circle Line, Hammersmith and City Line, and Picadilly Line all meeting here.
+This makes Earls Court one of the best places to stay in London for quick and convenient access to numerous areas of the city.